Alfred Apps: Key player in leadership contests

 In the 1984 leadership contest, he was described in the press as one of the most vocal supporters of former finance minister and eventual winner John Turner.
 He was later named the chief Ontario organizer for Turner's successful campaign.
-Unlike most of his fellow Turner supporters however, Apps declined to support Paul Martin in the 1990 contest due to Martin's stance on the Meech Lake Accord.
+Apps played a definitive, behind-the-scenes role as a key organizer who helped recruit Paul Martin into public life, paving the way for Martin's eventual tenure as Finance Minister and Prime Minister.
+However, unlike most of his fellow Turner supporters, Apps declined to support Paul Martin in the 1990 contest due to Martin's stance on the Meech Lake Accord. but, rather than support Jean Chretien, he elected to remain neutral out of respect for Martin.

-Adding a twist while fulfilling Campagnolo's prophecy, Apps became a close collaborator with Ian Davey, son of the backroom Rainmaker he denounced at the 1982 convention, in making the leadership bids of two unlikely candidates viable.
-In the 2003 contest, they were lead strategists for the later-aborted bid of John Manley, a long time cabinet minister with limited organization capacity and charisma thrusted to the deputy premiership by Prime Minister Chretien in a last ditch effort to stop stem the growing momentum of Paul Martin's candidacy.
+Adding a twist to the fulfilment of Campagnolo's prophecy, Apps became a close ally of Ian Davey, son of the backroom Rainmaker he denounced at the 1982 convention.
+Together they collaborated in making the leadership bids of two unlikely candidates viable.
+In the 2003 contest, they were lead strategists for the later-aborted bid of John Manley, a long time cabinet minister with limited organizational capacity and charisma.
+Manley had been thrust into the role of deputy premier by Prime Minister Chretien in a last ditch effort to stop stem the growing momentum of Paul Martin's candidacy.
+Manley withdrew from the leadership race and endorsed Paul Martin in July 2003 when it became clear that Martin had an insurmountable lead.
+Later that year Manley announced his retirement from politics.